 We use SSL certification throughout our site.

-Only Karen and Michelle (our only “employees” and the owners of the company) have access to your data.
+Karen and Michelle (our only “employees” and the owners of the company) have access to your data.
+Google has access to aggregate data from site usage.
+Stripe and/or Paypal have access to your payment and address data if you make a purchase from our site.

 Do we use ‘cookies’?